nickytonline/www.nickyt.co/src/pages/uses.md

 metaDesc: 'This page details pretty much all I use as a developer.'
 ---

 This page details pretty much all I use as a developer.
-If you decide to make your own, consider adding it to [uses.tech](https://uses.tech) that was created by [Wes Bos](https://twitter.com/wesbos).
+If you decide to make your own, consider adding it to [Wes Bos](https://twitter.com/wesbos)' [uses.tech](https://uses.tech).
-I use a Mac so most tools are macOS specific, but there are definitely some OS agnostic ones in the list as well.
-You might also be interested in [My Mac Setup](https://www.iamdeveloper.com/posts/my-mac-setup-2m05/) post although it is a little outdated.
+I use a Mac, so most tools are macOS specific, but there are some OS-agnostic ones in the list.
+You might also be interested in [My Mac Setup](https://www.iamdeveloper.com/posts/my-mac-setup-2m05/) post, although it is a little outdated.

 ## Editor